 Supplier Description Victorian Managed Insurance Authority The Department of Health purchases non-medical indemnity insurance for QEC which is paid directly to the Victorian Managed Insurance Authority.
 To record this contribution, such payments are recognised as income with a matching expense in the net result from transactions.
-Department of Health Long Service Leave (LSL) revenue is recognised upon finalisation of movements in LSL liability in line with the long service leave funding arrangements set out in the relevant Department of Health Hospital Circular.
+Department of Health Long Service Leave (LSL) revenue is recognised upon finalisation of movements in LSL liability in line with the long service leave funding arrangements with the DH.